Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 Desired State Configuration (DSC) is an essential part of the configuration, management and maintenance of Windows-based servers.
 It allows a PowerShell script to specify the configuration of the machine using a declarative model in a simple standard way that is easy to maintain and understand.
 DSC gives us a declarative model for system configuration management.
 What that really means is that we can specify how we want a workstation or server (a ‘node’) to be configured and we leave it to PowerShell and the Windows Workflow engine to make it happen on those target ‘nodes’.
 We don’t have to specify how we want it to happen.

 The main advantages of DSC are:
- - To simplify your sysadmin taks by configuring one or more devices automatically
+ - To simplify your sysadmin tasks by configuring one or more devices automatically
  - To be able to configure machines identically with the aim to standardise them
  - To ensure, at a given time, that the configuration of a machine always be identical to its initial configuration, so as to avoid drift
  - Deployment on demand as a Cloud strategy, or ‘en masse’, is largely automated and simplified